BlockScience/Risk-Adjusted-Bonding-Curves/Paper/glossary.md

 <p>    Evaluators can call the EvaluateClaim Action, AuditClaim Action, or ResolveClaim Action to process Claims, or the EvaluateDispute Action or ResolveDispute Action to process Disputes. </p>

 <a id="note27" href="#note27ref">27</a> **Operational Requirement 6** <br/>
-<p>    Agents involved in the Claim Evaluation, Claim Auditing, and Claim Resolution stages of the *Attestation* mechanism, such as Claim & Dispute Evaluators, are explictly excluded from holding or trading bond tokens as it results in a conflict of interest. </p>
+<p>    Agents involved in the Claim Evaluation, Claim Auditing, and Claim Resolution stages of the *Claim* mechanism, such as Claim & Dispute Evaluators, are explictly excluded from holding or trading bond tokens as it results in a conflict of interest. </p>

 <a id="note28" href="#note28ref">28</a> **ProjectTime** <br/><br/>
     The ProjectTime state variable ![img](https://latex.codecogs.com/svg.latex?p%20%5Cin%20%5Cmathbb%7BZ%7D_%7B&plus;&plus;%7D) describes the duration for which the project has been in the Execution phase.